Adrigamer278/bloxstrap/README.md

 > [!CAUTION]
 > The only official places to download Bloxstrap are [the Offical GitHub](https://github.com/bloxstraplabs/bloxstrap) repository and [bloxstraplabs.com](https://bloxstraplabs.com).
-This fork are not controlled by the official Bloxstrap Devs.
+This fork is not controlled by the official Bloxstrap Devs.

 <p align="center">
     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="420">